AlessandroStaffolani/tim-dataset-pipeline/README.md

 # Tim Dataset Utility

 This repository includes a set of scripts and functions for processing and analyzing this dataset: [A multi-source dataset of urban life in the city of Milan and the Province of Trentino](https://www.nature.com/articles/sdata201555).

+In the dataset the position of the base stations is hidden, while data is collected over square cells with a size of $235 \times 235$ $m^2$.
+Inside each cell, traffic volume is aggregated and anonymized every ten minutes.
+A new trace is generated every time a user receives or sends SMS/calls or an Internet connection starts / ends.
+We then combine the position of the grid cells with the estimated position of real base stations obtained from a public dataset [OpenCellId](https://opencellid.org/#zoom=16&lat=37.77889&lon=-122.41942).

+The following pipeline allows aggregating traces based on the position obtained from OpenCellId.

 ## Install